Ronald Ryan: Execution

-On the night before the execution Ryan was transferred to a cell just a few steps away from the gallows trapdoor.
+On the night before the execution, Ryan was transferred to a cell just a few steps away from the gallows trapdoor.
 Father Brosnan was with him most of this time.
-At the eleventh hour Ryan wrote his last letters to his family members, to his defence counsel, to the Anti-Hanging Committee and to Father Brosnan.
+At the eleventh hour, Ryan wrote his last letters to his family members, to his defence counsel, to the Anti-Hanging Committee, and to Father Brosnan.
 The letters were handwritten on toilet paper inside his cell and neatly folded.
-In the documentary film The Last Man Hanged Ryan's letter to The Anti-Hanging Committee is read out loud to the public.
+In the documentary film The Last Man Hanged, Ryan's letter to The Anti-Hanging Committee is read out loud to the public.
 Ryan wrote: "I state most emphatically that I am not guilty of murder."
 Ryan's last letter was to his daughters; it contained this line: "With regard to my guilt I say only that I am innocent of intent and have a clear conscience in the matter."

-Ryan refused to have any sedatives but he did have a nip of whisky, and walked calmly onto the gallows trapdoor.
+Ryan refused to have any sedatives, but he did have a nip of whisky, and walked calmly onto the gallows trapdoor.
 Ronald Ryan's last words were to the hangman: "God bless you, please make it quick."

 Ryan was hanged in 'D' Division at Pentridge Prison at 8:00 am on Friday 3 February 1967.

 A nationwide three-minute silence was observed by Ryan's supporters at the exact time that Ryan was hanged.
 Ryan's fellow prisoners staged their own protest – they refused to get out of bed, staged a sit-in, refused to work or obey orders.
 There was an eerie silence throughout the prison.

 Later that day, Ryan's body was buried in an unmarked grave within the "D" Division prison facility.

 Forty years later in 2007, the Victorian Premier John Brumby granted permission for Ryan's family members to have his body exhumed from Pentridge Prison after Hodson's daughter jumped and danced on Ryan's grave.
 Ryan's remains were cremated and placed next to his deceased ex-wife in Portland Cemetery.

 Appearance and personality

 Ryan was a slightly built man who stood 5 ft 8 in tall.
-He had suffered an injury to his left eye as a child resulting in a permanent droop of his left eyelid.
+He had suffered an injury to his left eye as a child, resulting in a permanent droop of his left eyelid.
 He favoured expensive clothing, aiming to impress others, and aspired to be known as Australia's leading criminal.
 He was of above-average intelligence and was described by the people who knew him and prison authorities as a likable character but also a compulsive gambler.

-Arresting officer Det Harding described Ryan as "tough, plausible and particularly difficult to question, he gave nothing away until he realised the game was up".
+Arresting officer Detective Harding described Ryan as "tough, plausible and particularly difficult to question, he gave nothing away until he realised the game was up".